lumapps/customizations-api-doc/docs/javascript/api.md

 `on` is a function that will be called each time a user perform a specific action or a component is rendered depending on the event.
 This callback is ideal if you need to trigger additional customisations based on user actions across the entire platform, or if you need to communicate information between customizable components.

-The `props` parameter will have information depending on the event type.
+The `data` parameter will have information depending on the event type.
 For a full list of all events, please refer to the [documentation](./api#events).

 #### Event Search